 - Up to 28 grams of cocaine

-- Up to 4 grams of opiate or heroin
+- Up to four grams of opiates or heroin

 Larger quantities come with the most severe penalties.
 A person can face a first-degree felony if they are in possession of:

 The penalties for a first-degree felony include 30 years in prison and a fine of up to $250,000.
 This type of offense also comes with mandatory minimum sentences, which will vary based on the type of drug and the amount.
 We aim to protect you from any charge that could derail your life.